Remember the first time you lost a customer?

 - Customer onboarding has an engagement problem.
-Well, interactive video keeps people hooked like nothing else, with up to 1,000% higher clickthrough rates, and average viewing times of 4 minutes or more (according to this case study).
+Well, interactive video keeps people hooked like nothing else, with up to 1,400% above-industry-average clickthrough rates, and average viewing times of 5 minutes or more (as shown in this case study).
 If you want your customers to sit through, and internalize, some important information, interactive video is the best way to accomplish that.

 - With onboarding, customers have to know it’s helping them achieve a desired result.
 An interactive video can tell them what to do, walk them through the process, and guide them towards the next step, all without interrupting the experience!
 From start to finish, your customers will have clarity about what they are doing and why.

 - You need more ways to maximize your customer lifetime value, because your profit depends on it.
 Well, by onboarding your customers with interactive video, you can give them personalized upsells and cross-sells based on factors like how long they’ve been with your company, how much they have spent so far, and so on.
 And you can use personal information like their name or birthday, or anything else they volunteered to you, to make the video feel personal, and to surprise and delight them.

 This is just a tip of the iceberg.
 Interactive video has dozens of applications for creating delightful onboarding experiences.
 And the technology is now at the point where the majority of companies, including yours, can benefit from it.